2020, Vol. 7 Issue 4, Part B

 How to cite this article:

-Shalini Shukla, Anupam Dubey and BS Chandel.
+Shalini Shukla, Anupam Dubey, BS Chandel.
 Laboratory assessment and prospects of repellent potentiation of naturally occurring plant extractives against the lesser grain bore, Rhizopertha dominica Fabricius (Bostrichidae: Coleoptera).
-International Journal of Fauna and Biological Studies.
-2020; 7(4): 120-125.
+Int J Fauna Biol Stud 2020;7(4):120-125.